Tyler Technologies, Inc. research snapshot

 Business essence

-Government clients pay Tyler because courts, public administration, payments, data, records, and civic workflows are complex, regulated, and costly to replace once embedded.
+Government clients pay Tyler because courts, public administration, payments, data, records, and civic workflows are complex, regulated, and costly to replace once embedded, and because Tyler keeps adding AI-assisted capabilities that tap labor budgets.

 Moat

-Tyler benefits from switching costs, domain-specific public sector products, long implementation cycles, data and workflow integration, reference customers, and more than 45,000 installations across 15,000 locations.
-The moat is durable but must adapt to AI-native workflow tools.
+Tyler benefits from switching costs, domain-specific public sector products, long implementation cycles, data and workflow integration, reference customers, and more than 50,000 installations across 16,000 locations.
+The moat is durable but must adapt to AI-native workflow tools and prove AI monetization.

 Munger risk inversion

-The thesis fails if AI tools commoditize parts of the workflow, government clients delay projects, acquisitions absorb cash without improving growth, cybersecurity trust weakens, or investors pay a premium multiple for slowing software growth.
+The thesis fails if AI tools commoditize parts of the workflow, government clients delay projects, acquisitions absorb cash without improving growth, cybersecurity trust weakens, or investors pay a premium multiple for slowing software growth after the 2026 reset.

 Management

 Management has emphasized cloud migration, transaction-funded models, AI, M&A, and repurchases.
-The key capital allocation question is whether the 2031 convertible note proceeds support durable value creation or mainly offset near-term share count pressure.
+The key capital allocation question is whether the 2031 convertible note proceeds and the $1.5 billion repurchase plan support durable value creation or mainly offset near-term share count pressure.

 Industry trend

 Public sector digital modernization, cloud migration, payments digitization, data interoperability, and AI-assisted citizen services are long-term tailwinds.
-The offset is slower government procurement and higher scrutiny of cybersecurity, privacy, and AI governance.
+The offset is slower government procurement, shrinking public sector labor, and higher scrutiny of cybersecurity, privacy, and AI governance.

 Valuation and margin of safety

-At $321.45, TYL is cheaper than its prior high but still valued as a quality software compounder.
+At $309.60, TYL is far below its 2026 high but still valued as a quality software compounder near 40x trailing EPS.
 Margin of safety improves if SaaS growth and free cash flow targets hold while the market gains confidence that AI is a revenue enhancer, not a disruptor.

 Source-backed data